Loct/CDCDriverInstaller/README.md

 The project should be able to run in `Visual Studio 2013`.

 ## Functions ##
-The driver installer requires one to add the DriverChecker.cs class in the project.
+For convenience one can add the DriverChecker.cs class in the project.

 Afterwards one can call the checker as follows:
 * `DriverChecker checker = new DriverChecker("driver name)`